Revelation 14

 Babylon- The ancient city which was the beginning of idolatry & self-deification (note at 2:20),

-is symbollic of the godless political & religious systems which grew out of her.
-The name Babylon (meaning "confusion") describes a system built by, for and upon man who rejects the only true foundation (cp.
+is symbolic of the godless political & religious systems which grew out of her.
+The name Babylon (meaning "confusion") describes a system built by, for, and upon man who rejects the only true foundation (cp.
 Rom 1:18-23; Col 1:16,17).
+(The characteristics of this system are discussed in ch.17-18.)

-the wrath (of God)- because of the moral & spiritual fornication
+the wine of the wrath- All nations will drink God's wrath upon the moral & spiritual fornication

 This announcement also appears to be meant as encouragement to the saints.